Flat white, latte, cappuccino: the differences explained

 Temperature 60–65°C

 It all starts with the foam.
-The texture of steamed milk is the fundamental difference between an ordinary milk coffee and a specialty milk drink.
-The technique changes everything.
+The texture of steamed milk is the fundamental difference between an ordinary café au lait and a specialty milk drink.
+Technique changes everything.

 Cappuccino

-The traditional cappuccino: one-third espresso, one-third milk, one-third thick foam.
-The most ritualistic Italian morning drink.
+The traditional cappuccino: one third espresso, one third milk, one third thick foam.
+The most ritual morning drink in Italy.

 Tradition